 I finally came across an old small telephone switchboard made of wood with an aged metal (brass?) front panel and old-timey looking switches.
 It may have been part of a building or business intercom or phone system as it only had 6 switches.
 It had all the right things, old time looking switches, brass trim and a dark stained wood case that had some art-deco looking elements.
 There were two rows of lights, red and green, to indicate the status of each line.
 The different positions of the switches were labeled Busy & Hold.

 Immediately, I started thinking of how I could utilize one of the switches to control the light.
 It would also be cool to light up a few of the indicator also had plans to use one of the switches.
-Another trip to the big box store netted me a bunch of standard 1/2 pipe fittings.
+Another trip to the big box store netted me a bunch of standard 1/2-inch pipe fittings.
 I had a pretty good idea of what I needed this time.

 So, Prest-O Change-O, here's my second Steampunk Lamp.
-I'll have to see if I took picture of the inerds of the telephone box.
-I couldn't use the switches in the box since they were only for low voltage so I added an ac rated micro-switch with a long actuator that was in line with the left most switch.
+I'll have to see if I took picture of the innards of the telephone box.
+I couldn't use the switches in the box since they were only for low voltage so I added an ac-rated micro-switch with a long actuator that was in line with the left most switch.
 Also, I installed a low voltage transformer which drives three LED's that I put randomly behind three of the lamps.

 Mouse over the picture to see it all lit up.